 - are aged 3 or 4 years old

-- use Free childcare for all 3 and 4 year olds
+- use Funded early education and childcare for 3 and 4 year olds

 - receive Disability Living Allowance (DLA).

-Your child does not need to be using all their free hours for your childcare provider to be able to receive the full £615 of funding.
+Your child does not need to be using all their funded hours for your childcare provider to be able to receive the full £615 of funding.

 Please note: Four year olds in primary school reception classes are not eligible for DAF funding.